 CBD has also been commonly used to assist in insomnia.
-While companies have created both CBD and melatonin supplements, nama has created a combination of the two and included a small dose of CBN, a common cannabinoid associated with sleep.
+While companies have created both CBD and melatonin supplements, nama CBD has created vegan CBD gummies that combine of the two and included a small dose of CBN, a common cannabinoid associated with sleep.

 CBN as a Sedative

 Research has shown that CBN use in mice can prolong sleep time.
-Other studies have suggested that CBN when combined with other cannabinoids may have a stronger effect in that it encourages what is known as the entourage effect.
+Other studies have suggested that CBN gummies combined with other cannabinoids and melatonin may have stronger effects in that they encourage what is known as the entourage effect.
 However, more studies are required in order to fully understand its effectiveness as a sleep aid.